MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### I can’t sign in

-To sign in, you must use the Microsoft Dynamics 365 sign-in credentials for your organization.
+To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] Dynamics 365 sign-in credentials for your organization.
 It will resemble: johndoe@contoso.onmicrosoft.com.
-You can’t use a Microsoft account (used for Outlook.com, Microsoft Store, and so on) or your corporate credentials to sign in.
+You can’t use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, [!include[cc-microsoft](../includes/cc-microsoft.md)] Store, and so on) or your corporate credentials to sign in.

 If you see any of the following errors, please contact your IT administrator or refer to our self-serve documentation at http://aka.ms/guidesdocs.